Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/5.3/customize/color-theme.md

 #f9f5f0   #f9f5f0     Variable to introduce?          surface.extra6 (organic) ???
 Still big doubts on this one

 // Weird use case
-#000      #ff7900     --bs-hover-color                Doesn't exist but should be in Figma
+#000      #ff7900     -bs-hover-color                 Doesn't exist but should be in Figma

 // Shouldn't appear?
-#333      #eee        --bs-body-color-subtle          -------
+#333      #eee        -bs-body-color-subtle           <>
-#333      #666        --bs-gray-tweak                 Does not exist in Figma, linked to a filter, shouldn't be displayed in the documentation
+#333      #666        -bs-gray-tweak                  Does not exist in Figma, linked to a filter, shouldn't be displayed in the documentation
-#000      #141414     --bs-black-tweak                Does not exist in Figma, linked to a filter, shouldn't be displayed in the documentation
+#000      #141414     -bs-black-tweak                 Does not exist in Figma, linked to a filter, shouldn't be displayed in the documentation
 -->

 <!--
 Ideas:
-- We add variables with different names for this level like: `--bs-theme-{function}-{number}`, `--bs-global-*`
+- We add variables with different names for this level like: `-bs-theme-{function}-{number}`, `-bs-global-*`
 - The variables with names we don't like, renaming based on the design tokens on design side?
 - Giving very long and not understandable names (abstract) to not give the desire to use them?
 -->